 Are you an aspiring film-maker or just a television junkie?
 Either way, the Raindance Film Festival is a fabulous exhibition of everything motion picture.
 With a world-renowned programme of the best independent films from both the UK and around the globe, the Raindance Film festival is a great way to discover the newest talents in the field.
 Expect plenty of networking events, talks and panels, and of course, showings of the very best independent shorts and feature length films.

 Whatever your interests, there’s always a million-and-one events and activities to take part in throughout the capital.
 Start your year as you mean to go on and check out one of our hotly-tipped festivals – who knows where it could lead to!
-For full student accommodation in London, click here.
+Click now for full student accommodation in London.